apache/cocoon/README.txt

 MAVEN REPOSITORY MIRRORS
 ------------------------
-Using a Maven repository isn't necessary anymore.
+Using a Maven mirror isn't necessary anymore.

 HOW TO BUILD THE COCOON WEBAPP